aphelionz/github-pmbok/README.md

 # github-pmbok

-Starting a new project:
+This is an endeavor to map the PMBOK processes to the GitHub UI and featureset.

-1. Identify stakeholders
+## 1. Identify stakeholders

 - Create a new org if you need to (or same org if same stakeholders)
 - Invite stakeholders to the org
 - Use GH teams for access control, even if it's a small project

-2. Write project charter
+## 2. Write project charter

 > The project charter is the document issued by the project initiator or sponsor that formally authorizes the existence of a project and provides the project manager with the authority to apply organizational resources to project activities.